rht-labs/tech-exercise/tests/README.md

 A `non zero` exit code signifies some tests failed.
 See the test logs for details.

 Testing Requirements:
-- A running openshift cluster with tl500 tooling installed to run against
+- A running OpenShift cluster with tl500 tooling installed to run against

 ### Running tests in OpenShift